Brett-Tanner/Journal/2024/Sep_24.md

 ### Leaving prep

 - Registration Page
-  - [] Simplify the ids for turbo frames?
-Shouldn't need the child ID
-    - Same for the list of registrations
-  - [] Change the BS accordion stuff to just be details elements
-  - [] Completely refactor the form/JS setup to have all the inputs just point directly at the form
+  - Identify & fix in-view DB access
+    - [] Afternoon Reg Form
-  - [] Refactor the controller to be less of a mess/remove filtering from view
+  - Refactor the controller to be less of a mess/remove filtering from view
     - [] Come up with better variable names, like all_registered_slots, registered_slots and unregistered_slots are so confusing
     - [] Clean up logic in the confirm controller method too, especially around the ignored stuff
-  - [] Deal with the mess of an 'add slot' partial
+  - [] Completely refactor the form/JS setup to have all the inputs just point directly at the form
   - [] Copy the missing translations
   - [] Write a JS enabled system spec to check it all works
     - For god knows what reason the controller can't find the event when I try to write this (despite it 100% being there and accessible in the spec code), so I guess I'll skip this for now
+  - [] There are some methods on models that should be helpers, like `#date` on TimeSlot
 - [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
 - [] Add ability for admins to create admin accounts to LMS
+- [] Write custom popover API js since Apple can't be bothered adding new HTML features
 - [] Finally figure out how to get swap working on EB docker

 ### LMS